April is Oral Cancer Awareness Month!

 Advice from Nebraska Physician, Dr. Bobby to Marlene:

 It may be hard to believe, but the majority of people who have successfully quit smoking have done so by quitting cold turkey.
 They decided that they would never take another cigarette and they followed through on that promise to themselves.

-Now it may seem odd that more people could quit this way than any other, especially since most experts advise that you never try to quit cold turkey.
+Now it may seem odd that more people could quit this way than any other, especially since most physicians who have extensive knowledge in this area, advise that quitting cold turkey could be a very bad decision.
 But these statistics come straight from the American Cancer Society.
 More than 80% of those who have successfully quit smoking did so by the cold turkey method.
 Now you can’t just decide to stop smoking and have no plan beyond that and expect to be successful.
-Many of those who have quit cold turkey did so with a lot of support from other people.
+Many of those who have quit cold turkey, did so with a lot of support from other people.

-The surrounded themselves with people who cared about them and their success, and they made a detailed plan about how they were going to go about quitting.
-This involves a lot of willpower, constant reminders why they were quitting and people who were looking out for their wellbeing.
+They surrounded themselves with people who cared about them and their success.
+They made a detailed plan about how they were going to go about quitting.
+This involved a lot of willpower, constant reminders about why they were quitting, and people who were looking out for their well-being.

 - Keep a lighter or matchbook with them.

 - After finishing a meal place a cigarette in your mouth and PRETEND to light it.